Jun-T-git/prompalette/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 - **Explain why this enhancement would be useful** to most PromPalette users.

-### Your First Code Contribution

-Unsure where to begin contributing to PromPalette?
-You can start by looking through these `beginner` and `help-wanted` issues:

-- [Beginner issues](https://github.com/username/prompalette/labels/good%20first%20issue) - issues which should only require a few lines of code, and a test or two.
-- [Help wanted issues](https://github.com/username/prompalette/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.

 ### Pull Requests